Western Desert campaign: First Italo-German offensive

 In early 1941, after the big British and Commonwealth victory in Cyrenaica, the military position was soon reversed.
 The best-equipped units in XIII Corps went to Greece as part of Operation Lustre in the Battle of Greece.
 Adolf Hitler responded to the Italian disaster with Directive 22 (11 January) ordering Unternehmen Sonnenblume (Operation Sunflower), the deployment of a new Afrika Korps (DAK) to Libya, as a Sperrverband (barrier detachment).
 The DAK had fresh troops with better tanks, equipment and air support and was led by General Erwin Rommel, who had enjoyed great success in the Battle of France.
-The Axis force raided and quickly defeated the British at El Agheila on 24 March and at Marsa el Brega on 31 March, exploited the success and by 15 April, had pushed the British back to the border at Sollum and besieged Tobruk.
+The Italians also sent better-equipped troops, including 101st Motorized Division "Trieste" and the 132nd Armored Division "Ariete" armored division.
+The Axis force raided and quickly defeated the British at El Agheila on 24 March and at Marsa el Brega on 31 March, and in the second battle of El Mechili on 7-8 april.
+They exploited those successes and, by 15 April, had pushed the British back to the border at Sollum and besieged Tobruk.
 The new commander of XIII Corps (now HQ Cyrenaica Command) Lieutenant-General Philip Neame, O'Connor and Major-General Michael Gambier-Parry, commander of the 2nd Armoured Division were captured.
 The Western Desert Force HQ took over under Lieutenant-General Noel Beresford-Peirse, who had been recalled from East Africa.
 Apart from an armoured brigade group of the 2nd Armoured Division, which had been withdrawn for the Greek campaign, the rest of the division had been destroyed.
 Several Axis attempts to seize Tobruk failed and the front line settled on the Egyptian border.